ActivitySim is everything you know and love about activity-based modeling. But better. Much better.

 One of the best parts?
 It's always getting better.

-Open source technology is a huge movement.
+Open-source technology is a huge movement.
 That's no secret.
-But, an open source activity-based modeling platform changes the very landscape of modeling.
+But an open-source activity-based modeling platform changes the very landscape of modeling.
 The deeper collaborative nature of ActivitySim being open source makes it state-of-the-practice and, perhaps even more impressively, means it is always improving.
 Each user has a say in its development and future direction.

 This technological advancement then comes full circle, helping all the consortium members with its improvements.
 Members benefit in several ways: